tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 * `c:notify`
 * `c:ack_O`

 Percolator also relies on a service named *timestamp oracle*.
-The timestamp oracle can produce timestamps in strictly increasing order.
-All read and write operations need to apply for timestamps from the timestamp oracle, and a timestamp came from timestamp oracle will be regarded as the logical time when the read/write operation happens.
+The timestamp oracle can produce timestamps in a strictly increasing order.
+All read and write operations need to apply for timestamps from the timestamp oracle, and a timestamp coming from the timestamp oracle will be regarded as the logical time when the read/write operation happens.

 Percolator is multi-version, and a data item's version is represented by the timestamp that the transaction was committed.